Fiber laser Fiber Laser | The universal Solution for your Laser Marking Needs

-Fiber lasers are considered all-purpose lasers for marking industrial products and components - ideal for demanding applications in the medical technology, automotive and electronics industries.
+Fiber lasers are considered all-purpose lasers for marking industrial products and components—ideal for demanding applications in medical technology, the automotive industry, and the electronics industry.

-Compact, clever, powerful: our fiber laser solutions - as individual as your product
+Compact, flexible, powerful: our fiber laser solutions – as unique as your product

-Our fiber laser markers stand for maximum precision, maximum speed and easy integration into your production environment.
-With a broad portfolio of power classes and pulse widths, we offer customized solutions for industrial product marking - whether metal or plastic.
+Rely on the highest quality in industrial product marking: FOBA fiber lasers stand for precise marking results, maximum speed, and easy integration into any production environment.
+With a broad portfolio of power classes and pulse widths, we offer tailor-made solutions for metals and plastics—from series production to complex applications.

-Fiber lasers are the first choice when it comes to versatile, precise and economical laser marking.
-Our compact FOBA fiber lasers offer you decisive advantages for your industrial marking - from series production to one-off production.
+Fiber lasers are the first choice when it comes to versatile, precise, and economical laser marking.
+Our compact FOBA marking lasers offer you decisive advantages for your industrial marking needs—from series production to one-off production.

 Highest marking quality at maximum speed

-For high-contrast, permanently legible labeling - ideal for traceability and quality assurance.
+For high-contrast, permanently legible markings – ideal for traceability and quality assurance.

 Robust technology for maximum availability